wnyao/learning-notes/algorithm/data-structure/tree.md

 ### Implementation Example

 - python doesn't come with a built-in tree object
-- using this simple tre requires that not try to store anthing other than a reference to another node.
+- use of following simple tree requires that not store anthing other than a reference to another node.

 ```python
 class binaryTree: